 - "Seiketsu no Haguruma" had a literal blue-blooded Gadgeteer Genius prince (whose inventions were, unbeknownst to him, being used by his father to eradicate the remaining red-blooded refugees) possess a dolphin that was not only intelligent (if crabby) but could also fly in the air.

-- The comic books based on the Ecco the Dolphin series explicitly portray Ecco as a very clever and resourceful dolphin, even to the point of tricking a jellyfish and a polar bear into attacking each other instead of him, and of course involve him discussing subjects like alien invasions with other creatures and even talking crystals.
+- The Sonic the Comic has some comic strips based on the Ecco the Dolphin series explicitly portray Ecco as a very clever and resourceful dolphin, even to the point of tricking a jellyfish and a polar bear into attacking each other instead of him, and of course involve him discussing subjects like alien invasions with other creatures and even talking crystals.
 See also the Ecco entry in the video game section.

 - 52 has a sapient space dolphin in Lobo's entourage.